-POLICY 10: SAFETY AND WELLBEING
+POLICY 13: SAFETY AND WELLBEING

-Major developments should aim to deliver:
+13.1 Major developments16 should aim to deliver:

 - new and/or enhanced spaces which deliver routes for active travel.
 Particular priority is given to spaces which are developed with an awareness of the benefits for physical and mental health that good design can deliver.
-Developments will be supported which can demonstrate clear improvements for wellbeing, for example, by having an impact on reducing social isolation; - new public realm that is well-designed, safe, accessible, inclusive, easy to understand, well-connected and related to the local and historic context.
+Developments will be supported which can demonstrate clear improvements for wellbeing, for example, by having an impact on reducing social isolation.
+Off site development of walking and cycling infrastructure may be required; - new public realm that is well-designed, safe, accessible, inclusive, easy to understand, well-connected and related to the local and historic context.
 Where new public realm is created that could provide a risk of anti-social behaviour, applications must be supported by a Crime Impact Assessment.

-98. The NPPF specifically requires that local planning decisions: "should aim to achieve healthy, inclusive and safe places and beautiful buildings which ... are safe and accessible, so that crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion - for example through the use of beautiful, well-designed, clear and legible pedestrian and cycle routes, and high quality public space, which encourage the active and continual use of public areas;"...
+94. The NPPF specifically requires that local planning decisions: "should aim to achieve healthy, inclusive and safe places and beautiful buildings which ... are safe and accessible, so that crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion - for example through the use of beautiful, well-designed, clear and legible pedestrian and cycle routes, and high quality public space, which encourage the active and continual use of public areas;"...

-99. The Neighbourhood Survey identified crime and antisocial behaviour as a significant concern for residents.
+95. The Neighbourhood Survey identified crime and antisocial behaviour as a significant concern for residents.
 Under "other" it was the second most significant current concern (after access to education and healthcare), and the third most significant future concern (over development taking second place on that question).